Robert McGee

-Robert W. McGee (born 1947) is an American perpetual student, author and professor at Fayetteville State University.
+Robert W. McGee (born 1947) is an American perpetual student, author and account professor at Fayetteville State University.

 Early life and education

 McGee is originally from Erie, Pennsylvania.
 He was raised Catholic.

 He started his education by graduating with a bachelor's degree from Gannon University in 1969.
 Wanting to land a spot in the Guinness Book of World Records, McGee began earning a large number of college degrees.
 His first doctorate-level degree was a Juris Doctor from the Cleveland State University College of Law.
-McGee has earned 23 academic degrees, 13 of which are at the doctorate level.

-McGee has earned the following academic degrees:
+McGee has earned 23 academic degrees, 13 of which are at the doctorate level, including the following: